 A practicum dealing with the complete analysis and performance of the speaking task in the context of a church education program.
-Attention is given to content as well as context for motivational speaking, conferences, devotions, and public announcements.
+Attention is given to content as well as context for motivational speaking, conference leadership, devotional speaking, and public announcements.